LMWCC Business Plan for 2018

 - Solicit businesses, organizations, and individuals to contribute to the annual fund raising event

-- Web Site: Make sure that all significant and current information is available on the Council’s web site and implement the Pay Pal account encouraging members to to use it.
+- Web Site: Make sure that all significant and current information is available on the Council’s web site.
+Encourage members to use the integrated Pay Pal account.

 - Complete the funding for and begin the removal of the Syers Creek dam.